 The collections are a crucial resource for modern research, diatom specimens are used to answer scientific questions about areas as diverse as climate change and phylogenetic relationships.

-The collections are extremely geographically and taxonomically diverse, containing representatives from freshwater, brackish and marine environments.
+The collections are extremely geographically and taxonomically diverse.
+They are an internationally recognised type specimen repository, containing representatives from freshwater, brackish and marine environments.

 All major diatom groups, both fossil and recent, are represented.